SecretFoundation/docs/docs/dev/LocalSecret.md

 | SCRT Faucet | http://localhost:5000  | To get SCRT                           |
 | LCD         | http://localhost:1317  | Keplr, `secretjs@0.17.5` (deprecated) |

+Note: You can also use `docker run --rm` to launch LocalSecret.
+This will delete the container once you exit the terminal, but it also means that you can't edit the node's config as your can't restart the container.

 # Usage

 Here are some examples of how to use LocalSecret with secretcli, secret.js and Keplr.